jimhigson/simple-barrier/README.md

 A very minimalist, callback-based implementation of the Barrier flow control pattern in Javascript

-This is useful for when you want to wait for several things to execute in parallel, then handle the results all together.
+This is useful for when you want to wait for several things to execute in parallel, then handle the results together.

 For people too lazy to learn [async](https://github.com/caolan/async).